 California Baptist University course lab fees are designed to ensure a student has funds available at the beginning of the semester to train within the syllabus of that flight course.
 CBU tuition does not include flight course costs and fees.
-Flight course lab fees are designed to ensure a student has funds available at the beginning of the semester to train within the syllabus of that flight course.
 Flight lab fees are based on FAA approved syllabus for each course and cover ground, simulator, and flight training.
 Flight course lab fees are due to CBU Student Accounts prior to a student beginning any flight lab and are unique to each flight course.